Provinces of the Dominican Republic

 Updates:

 FIPS PUB 10-4 Change Notice 13 was issued on 2008-02-04.
-The only change in the Dominican Republic is to the spelling of Bahoruco.
+The Dominican Republic is affected only by a change of spelling from Baoruco to Bahoruco.

 With respect to telephone dialing, the Dominican Republic is in the North American Numbering Plan (NANP), which means that its international dialing code is 1, followed by the area code.
-The Dominican Republic originally was in area code 809, but in 2005 it was overlaid with area code 829.
+The Dominican Republic originally was in area code 809, but in 2005 it was overlaid with area code 829, and in 2010 further overlaid with 849.

 Country overview: